Home & Mortgage

 of gross monthly income

-Most borrowers hit the back-end limit before the front-end.
-If you have significant non-housing debt, your maximum mortgage will be constrained not by housing costs alone, but by your total debt load.
+Most borrowers hit the back-end limit first.
+If you have significant non-housing debt, your maximum mortgage will be constrained not by housing costs alone but by your total debt load.

 DTI calculations include any recurring debt obligation that shows up on your credit report or requires regular payments.
-This typically includes:
+It does not include living expenses, even significant ones.
+A household spending $2,000/month on childcare and $400/month on car insurance carries a real financial burden — but neither shows up in their DTI.

 Why Gross Income?

-The DTI formula is straightforward, but the details matter.
-Small changes in how you calculate—or what debts you include—can shift your ratio by several percentage points.
+The formula itself is simple, but the details matter.
+Small changes in how you calculate, or which debts get included, can shift your ratio by several percentage points.

 The DTI Formula